 1. Position Sizing

-Position sizing determines how much of an asset to trade based on your risk tolerance and account size.
+Position sizing ensures that each trade aligns with your risk tolerance and account size.

 2. Hedging